I’m excited to share How to Make DIY Placemats No Sew using burlap fabric and fabric glue for Spring.

 Squeeze or twist to remove excess glue and smooth the fabric as much as possible to avoid excess wrinkles.

-Hang the burlap fabric and allow to dry.
-The fabric may drip glue, therefore be sure to protect the area with plastic or other disposable material if not outdoors.
+Hang the burlap fabric and allow it to dry.
+The fabric may drip glue, so if it is not outdoors, be sure to protect the area with plastic or other disposable material.

 Trace Template on Fabric